rutura/Pyside6MVC/PracticeProjects/Project_03_Inventory/README.md

    - Dynamic updates
    - Search and filtering

-This project serves as a comprehensive example of professional Qt/C++ development practices.
-Study the implementation details to understand how various components work together in a real-world application.
+This project serves as a comprehensive example of professional Qt development using Python and PySide6.
+Study the implementation details to understand how various components work together in a real-world Python application.